sonic-net/SONiC/doc/nat/nat_design_spec.md

 ### 2.2.4 NAT zones
 NAT zones refer to different network domains between which the NAT translation happens when the packet crosses between them.
 NAT zones are also referred to as NAT realms.
 NAT zones are created by configuring zone-id per L3 interface.
-The L3 interface referred to for NAT purposes can be an Ethernet, VLAN or PortChannel interface that are configured with IP address(es).
+The L3 interface referred to for NAT purposes can be an Ethernet, VLAN or PortChannel or Loopback interface that are configured with IP address(es).

 In this document, the interface that is towards the private networks (private realm) on the NAT router is referred to as an inside interface.
 And the interface that is towards the public network (public realm) on the NAT router is referred to as outside interface.